JuhG/juhg.hu/src/content/thinking.md

 Internally in my company I'm pretty active.
 Leading the conversations about technology and ideas, creating tools.
 Even gave a couple of talks, even if only to ~10 people. 🙂

+If you haven't, check out my article on
+<a href="/scroll-driven-animations">Scroll-driven animations and Tailwind</a>